 Post University is proud to support our military service members, veterans, and dependents in the pursuit of their college education.
 Post University has been recognized as a Military Friendly School for the past six consecutive years, and is a proud member of the Service members Opportunity Colleges (SOC) and the Degree Network System (SOCDNS).
 Post University also is honored to be a signatory to the Department of Defense Memorandum of Understanding (DoDMOU) and fully supports Presidential Executive Order 13607 establishing the Principles of Excellence.
-The University is in compliance with the GI Bill Compliance Act, and is a member of the American Council on Education (ACE).
-As such, in accordance with the requirements of the DoD MOU and the SOC DNS, Post University follows the recommendations of ACE in the transfer of credit for military training and experience, and other nationally recognized professional training in subject areas taught by the University.
+The University is in compliance with the GI Bill Compliance Act, and is a member of the SOC DNS, Post University follows the requirements of the DoD MOU and the SOC DNS, Post University follows the recommendations of ACE in the transfer of credit for military training and experience, and other nationally recognized professional training in subject areas taught by the University.
 For our military program students this means a maximum of 90 transfer credits for a baccalaureate degree or 45 transfer credits for an associate degree may be applied based on a review of a military program student's Joint Service Transcript (JST)